 What should I do if I have other questions?

-Get in touch with your healthcare provider and ask your questions.
+Ask them.
+Get in touch with your healthcare provider and ask every question you have.
 Any time you have concerns about your health, the conversations you have with your doctor are the key to successful results.
 Be sure your doctor is aware of all of your symptoms as well as all of the medications, vitamins, and supplements you may be taking.
-And ask every question you have.

 And, for more information about the flu, visit the website of the Centers for Disease Control and Prevention